Genesis Stage Designer: Ian Knight

-Between 1966 and 1971, he staged concerts at the Roundhouse for Jimi Hendrix, Country Joe and the Fish, the Doors, Jefferson Airplane, the Rolling Stones and Elton John.
+Between 1966 and 1971, he staged concerts at the Roundhouse for Jimmy Hendrix, Country Joe and the Fish, the Doors, Jefferson Airplane, the Rolling Stones, and Elton John.

-Ian was also involved with the first installation of theater productions on cruise ships.
-In 1981, he worked on Ronald Reagan’s inaugural ball as US president, at which Ian surreptitiously introduced a troupe of transvestite trapeze artists.
+Ian did the first installations of theater productions on cruise ships.
+In 1981, he worked on Ronald Reagan’s inaugural ball as US president.

-He made many trips there afterward, eventually marrying a Thai woman named Ngeon Khprjunklang and having a son Alistair.
-Actually he had married two Thai women but the first one did not work out.
-They had a mushroom farm together. but mother proved to be too annoying.
+He had married two Thai women in all, but the first girl did not work out.
+They had a mushroom farm together in Cambodia, but her mother proved to be too annoying.